NeoGranular/lanyon/_posts/2016-05-11-zhan-xian-chapter-63.md

 After selling the pills, Yang Chen didn’t want to stop for long.
 But just as he was about to leave, someone suddenly dashed forward to ask:

-“Younger Disciple Yang, don’t you any third grade pills?”
+“Younger Disciple Yang, don’t you have any third grade pills?”

 The person just wanted to probe to initiate a conversation but Yang Chen halted his steps and, turning towards the person who asked the question, he suddenly said: